Jordan-Dimitrov/Cascade/README.md

 ## Getting Started
 ### Prerequisites
-Before you begin, ensure you have the following installed:
+Before you begin, ensure you have the following:

 1. [.NET 8.0 SDK](https://dotnet.microsoft.com/download/dotnet/8.0)